Roundelay: In BriefKey Facts relating to Alan Ayckbourn's Roundelay.

 - During the initial run at the Stephen Joseph Theatre, there were 35 performances of which there were three repeated permutations; a complete list of performed permutations (and repeats) for the 2014 run of Roundelay can be found on the Statistics page.

-- Due to its two-and-a-half hour running time, it was briefly considered either performing only four of the five plays each evening or dropping one of the plays entirely during its world premiere run; but the play was performed complete as originally intended.
+- Due to its three hour running time, it was briefly considered either performing only four of the five plays each evening or dropping one of the plays entirely during its world premiere run; but the play was performed complete as originally intended.

 - Uniquely since Alan's retirement as Artistic Director of the Stephen Joseph Theatre in 2009, Roundelay did not play in repertory with another Ayckbourn play.
 Whilst the new musical adaptation of Alan's play The Boy Who Fell Into A Book opened in the same season, it did not run in repertory due to having an entirely different cast because of the differing cast needs of a musical and play.